 Mr M A Brunker (Deputy Headteacher, Pastoral)

-Bourne Grammar School’s Deputy Designated Safeguarding Lead is:
+Bourne Grammar School’s Deputy Designated Safeguarding Leads are:

 The Designated Safeguarding Lead (DSL) takes lead responsibility for safeguarding and child protection.
 They provide advice and support to staff about child welfare and child protection matters.
 They also contribute to the assessment of children and take part in strategy discussions and inter-agency meetings.
-The Deputy DSL is trained to the same standard as the DSL and supports them with their work to safeguard children.
+The Deputy DSLs are trained to the same standard as the DSL and supports them with their work to safeguard children.

 Key Safeguarding documents and helpful resources for parents: